zorikg/KoBE/README.md

 The published data contains a file for each system in each language pair, as well as the annotations for the source text and reference translations.
 Our annotations are in json format and contain all the entities that were detected in each sentence.
-Each entity has an id, start and end positions in the sentence.
+Each entity has an id (from the Knowledge Base), start and end positions in the sentence and the text of the mention.
 For example:
 ```json
 {
   "sentence": "In the aftermath of the Lombok earthquake, for instance, foreign nongovernmental organizations were told they were not needed.",